Loading lesson…

 The big idea: the size-versus-quality debate is over.
 The answer is both, used for different stages.
 The skill is knowing which leverage to pull and when.

-What is the core idea behind "Big Data vs. Good Data: The Tradeoff"?
+What is the main idea of "Big Data vs. Good Data: The Tradeoff"?

-Which best describes the scope of "Big Data vs. Good Data: The Tradeoff"?
+Which action would help you apply "Big Data vs. Good Data: The Tradeoff" responsibly?